Ryan-M-Smith/Quinton-VoiceAssistant/README-EXT.md

 ### Actually installing the software

 Before running any commands, make sure you're in the source directory.
-Also, be sure to use the correct Python and Pip versions/commands for your system.
-For example, your Python 3.8 interpreter may be run by calling `python3` rather than `python3.8`.
-The same goes for Pip.
-In these examples I will be using `python3.8` and `pip3.8`.
+Also, be sure to use the correct Python versions/commands for your system.
+For example, your Python 3.9 interpreter may be run by calling `python3` rather than `python3.9`.
+In these examples, I will be using `python3.9`.

+To install the software, you can just run `python3.9 setup.py install`.

+### Manual dependency installation

 #### On Linux